box/developer.box.com/content/pages/sdks-and-tools/index.md

 ## Box CLI

-Box CLI is a user-friendly command line tool which allows both technical and non-technical users to leverage Box API to perform routine or bulk actions.
+Box CLI is a user-friendly command line tool that allows both technical and non-technical users to leverage Box API to perform routine or bulk actions.